sarveshsataye36/expense_management/README.md

-# Expense Management App
+# Expense Management Flutter App

-Welcome to the Expense Management App!
+Welcome to the Expense Management Flutter App!
 This Flutter-based application provides a simple and efficient way to manage your expenses and income.
 Keep track of your financial transactions, calculate total expenses and income, and gain insights through the dashboard feature.

 ## Getting Started